iamdanielv/kb_rk_r65/README.md

 **That's it!** You now should be able to flash the custom firmware using qmk toolbox.

 Let me know if you have any questions.
-I can be reached at [@IAmDanielV](https://twitter.com/IAmDanielV).
+I can be reached at [@IAmDanielV](https://twitter.com/IAmDanielV) or [@iamdanielv.bsky.social](https://bsky.app/profile/iamdanielv.bsky.social).